Local Government Assistance

 - In 2015, a $400,000 LSA grant submitted by the BMCP was funded through the LSA Program.
 The funds will be used to purchase additional public works equipment to be shared by the BMCP municipalities.

 - In 2016, two LSA grants submitted by the BMCP were funded. $343,000 was awarded for a public works storage facility and $44,000 was awarded for a MS-4 Mapping Project.

 The Township of Plymouth (Luzerne County) was declared a financially distressed community under Act 47 (Distressed Communities Act) in July, 2004 by the PA Department of Community and Economic Development (DCED).
 NEPA was awarded a contract for the preparation of a financial recovery and implementation plan by the Commonwealth and has since been providing Recovery Plan Coordinator services under the implementation phase of the project since 2005.
 In accordance with a Recovery Plan Update adopted by the Board of Supervisors in 2010, a home rule charter was prepared for and adopted by the Township to improve the structure of the township’s governance and operations.

 Still recovering after a Coal Creek flash flood and Susquehanna River flooding events, the Township is progressing well with disaster recovery activities with most infrastructure projects now completed. and are concluding the process of receiving federal recovery expense reimbursements, while pursuing further grant assistance.
 NEPA staff is also assisting the township with a strategy to address sewer system improvements and continues to engage in discussions with DEP, Pennvest, DCED and Borton-Lawson Engineering.
 An Act 537 Sewage Facilities Plan Update is expected to soon be initiated.
-This past year, the Township again ended its fiscal year with a modest fund balance and continues to strengthen its fiscal position for an exit of the Distressed Municipalities Program in 2015.
+In 2016, the Township exited the Distressed Municipalities Program.